Developer(s) – Radical Entertainment

 Gameplay – 2/10

 A traditional 2D platformer, the game basically involves having to get from point A to point B, and not much of anything else.
-There is a small basis in combat, with being able to use grenades and some specialist attacks, and some basis in variety being able to switch from two characters at will, but that’s not to say that any of it is enjoyable.
-The game can simply be rushed without much difficulty, making combat largely unnecessary.
+There is a small basis in combat, with being able to use grenades and some specialist attacks.
+And some basis in variety being able to switch from two characters at will.
+But that’s not to say that any of it is enjoyable.
+The game can be rushed without difficulty, making combat unnecessary.

 Controls – 4/10